curlywurlycraig/curlywurlycraig.github.io/blog/_posts/2019-04-26-dangerously-set-inner-html.md

 layout: post
 title: What's dangerous about dangerouslySetInnerHTML?
 date:   2019-04-26 07:28:00 +0100
-tags: programming frontend security react
+tags: programming frontend security react javascript
 ---
 I've been working on a side project in which I need to dynamically set the inner HTML of a react component based on some text.
 To do this, I need to use React's